Not so easy, is it?

 Out of respect, given the raw nature of AH's original theme in her thread, I'd like to answer these sort of questions in a separate section.

 Honesty is a funny little term that really gets over-used within the adoption language.
-Considering the decades of mass corruption behind the adoption industry, I think the term "honest" has it's limitations.
+Considering the decades of mass corruption behind the adoption industry, and the sordid history of child placement, I think the term "honest" has it's limitations.

 That being said, I always wanted to have my AP's take me to St John's, Newfoundland, where I was born.
 I was led to believe my mother lived there, so it was only natural for me to wonder what my living conditions would have been like, had she kept me.
 [The option of being adopted by another couple never occurred to me until I was much older.]
 After all, I was "chosen" by the only people who wanted me.

-I needed to see if I would have fit-in or feel comfortable with those who shared my same origins.
-This was as much about land, food and environment, as people.
-In my secret dreams, I would have the chance to meet and speak with my Real Mother, all alone.
+I needed to see if I would have fit-in or felt comfortable with those who shared my same origins.
+This was as much about my first mother as it was about my mother-land -- complete with it's food, environment, and people.
+In my secret dreams, I would have had the chance to meet and speak with my Real Mother, all alone.
 She would tell me who I looked like, and she'd tell me why I was sent away.
-We'd part knowing she thought of me, and I thought of her, and we'd separate knowing there could be a sense of peace, even within the broken pieces.
+We'd part knowing she thought of me, and I thought of her, and we'd separate knowing there could finally be a sense of peace, even within the broken pieces.

 My fantasy-trip would consist of a special tour where I'd be taken to the place where she lived when she was pregnant with me, the place where I was born, and the place she lived afterwards.
 My fantasy-trip would enable me to have a sense of reality of the situation, maybe explaining to me why it was better for me to go live in another country.